 Use More White Space

 This can sometimes seem counterintuitive to businesses, but trust us: White space is a powerful tool in today’s web world.
+Homepages without white space and too much text is a top indicator that your web content needs a rework.
 Visitors will automatically ignore white space and focus instead on your content – right where you want them to be.
 This is why minimalistic websites can often prove so effective (especially on smaller mobile screens).
 It’s okay to have large sections of a web page where there’s…well, nothing.
 Don’t feel compelled to put text, ads or graphics there.
 Let the white space help you out instead.

 Note that white space doesn’t always have to be white.
 If your web background is brown or blue or pink, that still works.
 It’s all about directing attention with negative space.